chipbell4/chipbell4.github.io/_posts/2025-01-19-an-overview-of-the-trombone.md

 $$

 which gives us $L = 2.84m$.
-I've seen numbers closer to 2.7m online, and I'm not sure why there's a discrepancy.
+I've seen numbers closer to $2.7m$ online, however.
+I believe this is because the numbers online post the tubing length with the _tuning slide all the way in_.
+With a tubing length of $2.7m$ you end up with a fundamental around a slightly flat B1.
+This makes sense to me: this gives you room for adjustment for tuning.

 ### The Slide
 The slide is the characteristic feature of the trombone that really sets it apart!
-It essentially allows you to change the length of the instrument, altering it's fundamental.
+It essentially allows you to change the length of the instrument, altering it's fundamental on-the-fly.
+Of course, the class trombone "move" is to move the slide while sustaining a note, called a "glissando".
+If you play trombone and haven't done this in middle school band class umpteen times, you haven't lived!

 Given our formula above, we can also estimate how long a slide is on a trombone.
 We can do this by estimating how much more length we need to lower the fundamental to an E1, which is the lowest a most trombones can go without additional tubing.
 E1 has a frequency $f = 41.2$, which gives us a tubing length of $L = 4.02m$, or an additional 1.18m.
-Fortunately, the slide "doubles" up on the tubing, so the slide only needs to be half that length, or 590cm.
+Fortunately, the slide "doubles" up on the tubing, so the slide only needs to be half that length, or 59cm.

 ### Embouchure and Standing Waves
 Whenever a player buzzes on a mouthpiece, the vibrations resonate in the trombone and produce a sound.
-However, a player can also adjust their embouchure to make the instrument vibrate at various _integer fractions_ of the tube length.
+However, a player can also adjust their embouchure to induce standing waves at various _integer fractions_ of the tube length.
 Players typically refer to these as "partials", in physics they're called harmonics.
 So, without moving the slide a trombone player should be able to play any integer multiple of the fundamental 58.27 Hz.
 However, higher and higher partials requirement greater embouchure strength to hit.
 High school players can rarely play above the 8th partial, but many professionals can play to the 16th and beyond.
+I do well to play beyond the 10th, but I'm working on it...

 ### Combining It All
 By combining embouchure and slide movement, trombone players can essentially select any frequency they want.